-We will send you an email acknowledging receipt of your complaint within three working days of receiving it.

-We will then investigate your complaint.
+- We will send you a letter acknowledging receipt of your complaint within three working days of receiving it, enclosing a copy of this procedure. - We will then investigate your complaint.
 This will normally be dealt with by the operations team who will review your file and speak to the members of staff and subcontractors who dealt with you.
-A formal written outcome of our investigation will be sent to you within 15 working days of sending the acknowledgment letter.

-If at this stage, you are still not satisfied, you should contact us again andwe will arrange for a separate review to take place by a senior member of staff.

-We will write to you within 15 working days of receiving your request for a review, confirming our final viewpoint on the matter.
+A formal written outcome of our investigation will be sent to you within 15 working days of sending the acknowledgment letter. - If at this stage, you are still not satisfied, you should contact us again and we will arrange for a separate review to take place by a senior member of staff. - We will write to you within 15 working days of receiving your request for a review, confirming our final viewpoint on the matter.

-If you remain dissatisfied, you can then contact The Property Redress Scheme to request an independent review.
+If you remain dissatisfied, you can then contact The Property Ombudsman to request an independent review.